vincentWuK/CCC900024_Assignment2/TwitterCrawler/README.md

 - [x] Write a program to analysis historical data.

+- [x] Write programs to search 30 days and full-archive data

-- [ ] improve the accuracy of suburb finder.
+- [x] Improve the accuracy of suburb finder.

-- [ ] complete a machine learning model to classify tweets' texts.
+- [ ] Complete a machine learning model to classify tweets' texts.

 ### Running Instructions